manishverma09/CoreLogic/README.md

 You can use the code here to extract data for any geography you are interested in.
 The Python notebook extracts the data and saves it as a shapefile for later use.
 The R files read the shapefile, attach some information from Census, and do basic exploratory analysis.
 You will need a Census API key to access and download the census data.

-The codes here are provided so that participants in workshop/short courses can use them along with the lectures in the class.
-The codes are best used along with the class room lectures/discussion.
+The codes here are provided so that participants in the workshop can use them along with the lectures in the class.
+The codes are best used along with the workshop discussion, but if you might find it useful if you are trying to subset CoreLogic data.